 There are two types of electricity contract – market offers and standing offers.
 Standing contracts are Government-regulated and will never lock you in.
 However, they don’t include any discounts and are typically more expensive than market contracts.
 The conditions of market contracts are set by energy retailers and may include clauses that do lock you in.

 Market contracts typically come with a benefit period of one or two years (the period of time that you receive the discount), with some including exit fees that effectively mean you are locked you in, unless you’re willing to pay to cancel the contract.
 After the discount expires, you will remain on the contract but will no longer receive the benefit unless you renegotiate a new deal.
 This is how many consumers fall into the trap of paying too much.

 Don’t fall into the trap of sticking with the same energy deal for several years.
 You will only be ‘locked in’ if the contract has fees for leaving early.
-These are generally referred to as exit fees, termination fees or break fees.
+These are generally referred to as ‘exit fees’, but you may previously have seen the terms ‘termination fees’ or ‘break fees’ used to describe them.
 You can see if your electricity deal has an exit fee by checking its electricity price fact sheet.

 What is a benefit period?

 Electricity market offers can include a ‘benefit period’, which may also (confusingly) be referred to as a ‘contract period’.
 A benefit period refers to the period of time that you receive a discount – it does not mean you are locked into a contract for this period of time.
 For example, a contract may have a benefit period of 12 months.
 This means any applicable discounts will only apply for the first year after signing up, while the contract remains ongoing.
 You can see examples of plans with conditional discounts with our energy comparison tool below.

 Am I locked in to my energy contract?